Ana Bogdan

-Ana Bogdan (born 25 November 1992) is a Romanian professional tennis player.
+Ana Bogdan (born 25 November 1992) is an inactive Romanian professional tennis player.
 Having made her tour debut in 2009, she peaked at No. 39 in the WTA rankings in July 2023.

 Bogdan had a successful junior career, reaching world No. 2 on 5 January 2008.

 Career

 2016: Major debut and WTA Tour semifinal

-In May, she won her first ITF tournament of the year in Grado by defeating Susanne Celik in the final.
+In May, Bogdan won her first ITF tournament of the year in Grado by defeating Susanne Celik in the final.
 In July, she qualified for the WTA Tour event Stanford Classic.
 She won her first-round match against Asia Muhammad, before losing to Alison Riske in three sets in the second round.

-At her next tournament, the Brasil Tennis Cup, she reached her first WTA Tour semifinal, defeating former world No. 1 and top seed, Jelena Janković, en route, but losing in the last four to sixth seed Timea Babos.
+At her next tournament, the Brasil Tennis Cup, Bogdan reached her first WTA Tour semifinal, defeating former world No. 1 and top seed, Jelena Janković, en route, but losing in the last four to sixth seed Timea Babos.

 At the US Open, after qualifying, she defeated fellow Romanian Sorana Cîrstea in the first round for her first main-draw major match-win.
 In the second round, she lost to another countrywoman, Monica Niculescu.